x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md

       - Select **Save changes**.

-2. Disable Multi Factor Authentication (MFA) on the licensed mailbox being used:
+2. Disable Multi-Factor Authentication (MFA) on the licensed mailbox being used:
    In the Microsoft 365 Admin Center, in the left navigation menu choose Users > Active users.
    On the Active users page, choose Multi-factor authentication.
    On the multi-factor authentication page, select the user and disable the Multi-Factor auth status.